openframeworks/projectGenerator/commandLine/readme.md

 ## Environment variable

-If you want to skip using -o (for specifying the path to openframeworks) you can set an environment variable "PG_OF_PATH".
-For example, on OSX, you can set this in your ~/.bash_profile:
+If you want to skip using `-o` (for specifying the path to openframeworks) you can set an environment variable "PG_OF_PATH".
+For example, on OSX, you can set this in your `~/.bash_profile`:

      export PG_OF_PATH="MY_FULL_PATH_TO_OF"